• Menu

 Some people argue that Lookout Pass is in Idaho, but I’d argue that it actually straddles the border with Montana — besides, I like Lookout, and I wanted to write about it.

 Lookout is one of my favorite places to take a new skier.
-The snowpack is excellent, with the Bitterroot Range capturing all the moisture that sneaks past the Cascades (the annual snowpack rivals Big Sky!).
+The snowpack is excellent, with the Bitterroot Range capturing all the moisture that sneaks past the Cascades (its annual snowpack rivals Big Sky!).
 Additionally, all three of the main chairlifts converge at the summit, allowing everyone to ride together and then split off for runs of their preferred difficulty.

 Even with all those positive traits, Lookout remains low-key and uncrowded, perhaps due to its distance from any major Montana city (1.5 hours from Missoula) and with the better-known Schweitzer Mountain siphoning off many of the Idaho visitors.